nhsd-a2si/docs-uec-appts/_pages/functional_spec/dos/dos_endpoints_booking.md

 * Transport: http
 * Format: FHIR
 * Interaction: Scheduling
-* ASID: ASID referencing the AS Object in ODS for the booking endpoint for this service
+* ASID: ASID referencing the AS Object in SDS for the booking endpoint for this service

 An example of how this might look in XML is below: